by Karen Jones

 You have the option of cutting this paper manually or using a plotter to dissect it into small pieces.
 Just make sure to demarcate your plots well to avoid creating impractical pieces that end up in the waste bin.

 This paper allows you to use both the basic iron and press machine to transfer the design to your fabric.
 However, if you intend to create a long-lasting print, it is best to use a press machine to guarantee seamless details and durable output.

-The paper is easy-to-use and should not result in poor-quality prints.
-In case your images and letters are coming out blurred, check your heat settings, ink quality, and transfer time.
+The paper is easy to use and should not result in poor-quality prints.
+If your images and letters are coming out blurred, check your heat settings, ink quality, and transfer time.